Finciero/finciero-transaction/Readme.md

 **Date**
 Date can be passed as a formatted string.
-Onli in format *dd/mm/yyyy* where day and month are allowed to be prefixed by a *0*
+Only in format *dd/mm/yyyy* where day and month are allowed to be prefixed by a *0*

 Set: